roloran/RDCP-Specs/rdcp_v04_overview.md

   - Values in the range between 60001 and 65534 specify the lifetime in full days (24h).
 For example, 60002 means 2 days, 60010 means 10 days.
   - A lifetime of 65535 (largest possible value in the 16-bit range) indicates infinite lifetime.
 Such messages can be explicitly deleted with a subtype 0x22 `OA`.
 - (8 bit) `More Fragments` (see below)
-- (0 - 177 bytes) `Content` of a new `OA` (see below) or (*sig*) Cryptographic signature for a `Subtype` 0x22 `OA`
+- (0 - 162/178 bytes) `Content` of a new `OA` (see below) or (*sig*) Cryptographic signature for a `Subtype` 0x22 `OA`

 `OAs` may be short, but typically contain longer text to keep the citizens well-informed with the necessary level of detail.
 For this reason, `OFFICIAL ANNOUNCEMENT` messages have the following specific characteristics:

 - The textual `Content` of an `OA` is compressed/encoded using Unishox2, an algorithm dedicated to compress and decompress short texts.
 It should include a human-readable timestamp of when the `OA` was sent by the `HQ` device.
 - If the Unishox2-compressed text does not fit into a single `OA` message (max.
-178 bytes), it is split into the necessary number of parts.
+162/178 bytes), it is split into the necessary number of parts.
 These parts are then referred to as "fragments" and each fragment is sent in an `OFFICIAL ANNOUNCEMENT` message of its own.
 All these fragments share the same `Reference Number`, and the recipient must use the `More Fragments` value to bring the fragments into the correct order.
 For example, if an `OA` is split into three fragments, the first fragment has a `More Fragments` value of 2, the second fragment has a `More Fragments` value of 1, and the final fragment has a `More Fragments` value of 0.
 Fragments must also be sent in this order, so the recipient knows from the beginning whether more fragments are to be expected and can also identify whether fragments are missing until the end of the assembled `Content`.
 - `OFFICIAL ANNOUNCEMENT` messages to the `RDCP broadcast address` are accompanied by separate `CRYPTOGRAPHIC SIGNATURE` message to verify their `Origin`.
 For multi-fragment `OAs` only a single `CRYPTOGRAPHIC SIGNATURE` message is used (detailed below in the section about `CRYPTOGRAPHIC SIGNATURE` messages).
 The `CRYPTOGRAPHIC SIGNATURE` message may be sent before or after the `OA` (or all of its fragments). `DAs` and `MGs` should appropriately inform `end-users` about `OAs` if a cryptographic signature is still missing or its verification failed.
 - If the `HQ` device has a shared secret (cryptographic key material) established with the `Destination` device (unicast) or group (multicast), the complete `RDCP Payload` is encrypted and authenticated after the `Content` is Unishox2-compressed, with the s`tatic` `RDCP Header` fields as additional authenticated data (see below).
-In this case, there is no accompanying `CRYPTOGRAPHIC SIGNATURE` message.
+In this case, there is no accompanying `CRYPTOGRAPHIC SIGNATURE` message, but the 16-byte AES GCM AuthTag must be considered regarding maximum message length.

 Implementations must ensure by proper splitting into fragments that the maximum `Content` length is not exceeded.